thedanielvogelsang/healthcare_company_5_hour_takehome_test/README.md

 4. Create a set of API endpoints that can be called to retrieve this information in a structured `JSON` format.

 ### Submission

-* To submit your work, simply send an email indicating you have finished.
+To submit your work, make sure that all of your work is committed and pushed.
+Please conclude by sending an email indicating you have finished.
 We already have access to the repo, as it was created for you.

+We will only review any work that was committed by the agreed upon end time.

+In your email, please include instructions for importing the `csv` and what endpoints can be used to access the relevant analytics.